Algarve-Tourist.com

 The best independent guide to the Algarve

-Alvor day trips; the best places to visit and towns to see in 2024
+Day trips from Alvor; the best places to visit and towns to see in 2025

 The best day trips from Alvor

-Towns for day trips are marked in blue, the best natural features of the Algarve are shown in green, and the theme/waterparks are in yellow.
+The map below highlights the best day trips from Alvor.
+The best towns to visit are marked in blue, the finest natural features of the Algarve are shown in green, and the theme/water parks are in yellow.
 Alvor is indicated by marker 4.
+(Note: zoom in or out to see all of the points.)

 Natural sights (green) 1) Cabo de São Vicente 2) Ponta da Piedade 3) Benagil Caves 4) Praia da Marinha 5) Praia da Falésia 6) Ilha Deserta 7) Parque Natural da Ria Formosa 8) Cemitério das Âncoras (anchor cemetery)